jpamata/jpamata.github.io/_posts/2016-9-19-Penultimate-Term.md

 # Will this be my penultimate term or will my date for internship will be moved to September?

-I am seriously hoping that this term would be the second to the last term before I enter internship.
+<p align="justify">I am seriously hoping that this term would be the second to the last term before I enter internship.
 This term is hard.
 Not just because of the personal tasks that I ought to accomplish by the end of this year, but also the academe work.
-My classes for this term looks daunting; SCSPROJ, DESALGO, NATSER2, COMPORG, ENTJAVA, OCCP.
+My classes for this term looks daunting; SCSPROJ, DESALGO, NATSER2, COMPORG, ENTJAVA, OCCP.</p>

-Let’s break down these subjects:
+<p align="justify">Let’s break down these subjects:</p>

-**SCSPROJ**/Applied Project for Computer Science-Systems Software: I have to finish coding our natural language processing project which is a Medical Question Answering System.
+<p align="justify"><strong>SCSPROJ</strong>/Applied Project for Computer Science-Systems Software: I have to finish coding our natural language processing project which is a Medical Question Answering System.</p>

-**DESALGO**/Design and Analysis of Algorithms: Algorithmic analysis, algorithmic strategies, sorting and searching, graph algorithms and geometric algorithms.
-Fuck.
+<p align="justify"><strong>DESALGO</strong>/Design and Analysis of Algorithms: Algorithmic analysis, algorithmic strategies, sorting and searching, graph algorithms and geometric algorithms.
+Fuck.</p>

-**NATSER2**/National Service 2: Laborious community work as a form of social welfare training.
-Once a week, we’d spend a day doing social work for street children, NGOs, public organisations, etc.
+<p align="justify"><strong>NATSER2</strong>/National Service 2: Laborious community work as a form of social welfare training.
+Once a week, we’d spend a day doing social work for street children, NGOs, public organisations, etc.</p>

-**COMPORG**/Computer Organisation: Listening from the previous batch who had taken the class, I’m guessing it’ll be full of Arduino work.
+<p align="justify"><strong>COMPORG</strong>/Computer Organisation: Listening from the previous batch who had taken the class, I’m guessing it’ll be full of Arduino work.</p>

-**ENTJAVA**/Enterprise Java: The development of server-side applications based on the Java 2 Enterprise Edition (J2EE).
-Sounds fun –  yet also full of work.
+<p align="justify"><strong>ENTJAVA</strong>/Enterprise Java: The development of server-side applications based on the Java 2 Enterprise Edition (J2EE).
+Sounds fun –  yet also full of work.</p>

-**OCCP**/Oral Communication Competency Program: I am still unsure of what this subject is.
+<p align="justify"><strong>OCCP</strong>/Oral Communication Competency Program: I am still unsure of what this subject is.</p>